bstaber/rustineers/book/src/kernel_ridge_regression/hparams_tuning.md

 It returns the mean squared error over the training set based on the LOO-CV formula.

-Note that we got a bit lazzy here:
+Note that we got a bit lazy here:

 * We use the `.expect()` method to raise an exception if the inversion fails.
 This will make the code crash instead of making the function return an error, like we did with our `KRRFitError` and `KRRPredictError` enums.
 * We re-compute the Gram matrix whereas it could be stored within the `KRRModel` like we did for `alpha` and `x_train`.